jeremytammik/tbc/a/1798_da4r_curve_project.md

 You could file a wish list item for this in the Revit Idea Station and ensure it gets many votes.
 However, it would take time to plan and implement, of course.

-**Response:** Thanks for the effort, dont't get me wrong when saying this, I doubt that something is going to happen...  but I had a little conversation incuding a wish for Inventor a while ago.
+**Response:** Thanks for the effort; don't get me wrong when saying this, I doubt that anything is going to happen...  but I had a little conversation including a wish for Inventor a while ago.
 It wasn't accepting surface generated from another program  (Rhino3d) for unrolling them, even though I got the feedback that the surface was perfectly developable.

 So that didn't change...